-Teton owns no properties.
-Teton currently leases 1,642 square feet of office space at One Corporate Center in Rye, New York in accordance with a sub-lease with GAMCO, which expires on December 5, 2028.
-On September 1, 2014, an additional 485 square feet of contiguous office space at the same location was subleased from LICT Corporation in an agreement which expires on December 5, 2023.
-We also lease 5,866 square feet of space in Chicago, Illinois with a lease expiration date of December 31, 2023.
+We own no properties.
+We leased 1,642 square feet of office space at One Corporate Center in Rye, New York in accordance with a sub-lease with GAMCO.
+On September 1, 2014, an additional 485 square feet of contiguous office space at the same location was subleased from LICT Corporation.
+On December 16, 2021, Teton terminated both the GAMCO and LICT Corporation leases and subsequently signed a 15-month sublease with an affiliate of GAMCO on January 1, 2022 for office space located in Greenwich, CT.
+Teton also leases 5,866 square feet of space in Chicago, Illinois with a lease expiration date of December 31, 2023.